andrelikesdogs/sm64-randomizer/README.md

 # Super Mario 64 ROM Randomizer Generator

-This is a work in progress project to build an [OoT-Randomizer](https://www.ootrandomizer.com/)-style randomizer for Super Mario 64, that is highly configurable and easy to use.
+This is a work in progress project to build an [OoT-Randomizer](https://www.ootrandomizer.com/)-style randomizer for Super Mario 64, that is highly configurable but easy to use.

 # Features

 - Works on all endianess' (`.z64`, `.n64`, `.v64`) and all regions (America, Europe, China, Japan, Japan Shindou).
 - Works on ROMhacks (**Please note:** Romhacks can be vastly different.
 Please contact us in the discord if you have any trouble.)
 - Randomizes Level Entries - Every Level will be a different one
-- Randomizes Castle Paintings - To visually match the entrance of the level it now leads to. (*Levels without a castle painting will show as a brick wall.*)
+- Randomizes Castle Paintings - To visually match the entrance of the level it now leads to.
+  - _New_: Levels without a castle painting will show a painting visually matching the original style, by the talented [Mika](https://not-very-artistic.tumblr.com/)
+- Byte alignment for running on real hardware.
+Default is `8`
 - Randomizes Dialog
 - Randomizes Music
 - Randomizes Mario's Outfit
 - Randomizes Coin Colors
 - Randomizes Objects in Level
+- Randomizes Music Instruments
+- ~~Randomizes Skybox~~ (Currently disabled)
 - Disables Cutscenes
 - Disables Level Intros
-- Disable Keydoors
+- ~~Disable Keydoors~~ (Currently disabled)
 - ...many more to come